NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Battery Type and Life

-Battery life during use typically measures in Ah.
+Battery life during use is typically measured in Ah.
 For light-duty drill drivers, 2.0Ah batteries may be sufficient.
 When slamming a bit into masonry, however, users might want a battery to last longer.
-They will want to look for batteries with amp-hour ratings of 3.0Ah or more in these cases.
+They will want to look for batteries with amp-hour ratings of 3.0Ah or more or choose a corded drill instead.
+For those who need higher amp-hour ratings, batteries up to 12Ah can typically be purchased separately.

 Size and Weight

-A medium-duty hammer drill is an excellent choice for most DIY applications since it can tackle most projects.
-Although, keep in mind that it will be significantly heavier than a standard drill driver (often as much as twice the weight), so it might not be ideal as the only drill driver in a workshop.
+A medium-duty hammer drill is an excellent choice for many DIY applications since it can tackle most projects.
+However, it will be significantly heavier than a standard drill driver (often as much as twice the weight), so it might not be ideal as the only drill driver in a workshop.

 FAQs

-If you’ve never used a hammer drill before, you might have questions about the tools and how they work.
-You’ll find some of the most frequently asked questions and their answers below to help point you in the right direction.
+If you’ve never used a hammer drill before, you might still have questions about the tools and how they work.
+Below are answers to some of the most frequently asked questions to help point you in the right direction.

 Q. Can a hammer drill be used as a chisel?